ASSW Soils Tour

 - Eutric Brunisols and Terric Mesisols in the Bruderheim Dune Field

 The Alberta Soils Tour Volunteers meeting was held on the margins of the past ASSW conference in Edmonton on February 18, 2025.
 After a discussion, the area of the upcoming 2026 Tour was selected.
 The next Alberta Soils Tour will be scheduled for late May 2026 and will cover the area from Cypress Hills in the south to Wainwright, AB, in the north.
 Potential starting points for the tour are either Calgary or Medicine Hat, AB, with an option of a shuttle bus coming from Edmonton.
-Several people volunteered to help with organizing the tour.
-Thank you to those who stepped forward and committed to it!

 Please contact the Soils Tour Chair, Konstantin Dlusskiy, directly at kdlusskiy@montrose-env.ca if you would like to volunteer but have not expressed your interest yet.